-The Chief Constable is statutorily required to support the Police and Crime Commissioner in the delivery of these priorities.
-The Chief Constable carried out '100-Days of Conversation' with the workforce, partners and the public prior to agreeing complementary organisational priorities for the Force in April 2022.
+The Chief Constable carried out '100-Days of Conversation' with the workforce, partners and the public prior to agreeing organisational priorities in April 2022.
 There is a commitment for these to remain in place for the same duration as the Police and Crime Plan meaning that there is a real opportunity to work differently to achieve more, whilst ensuring consistency and clarity of purpose.